ImPriyatam/Bayesian_Statistics_Project/README.md

 In summary, MCMC and HMC are essential tools for Bayesian parameter estimation, allowing you to explore complex parameter spaces and infer posterior distributions even for models with no closed-form solutions.
 These methods play a critical role in modern statistical analysis and scientific research.

 :rocket: :bar_chart: :microscope: 📖
+##  Cosmology parameter estimation from Supernovae Ia Data
+The aim of this exercise is to write an MCMC code to estimate cosmological parameters from supernova Ia data.
+Supernova Ia are standard candles (or can be made so), so can be used to measure the contents of the Universe.

 ## Eddington's Parameter Estimation Problem
 ​The aim of this exercise is to analyse photographic plates from Eddington's 1919 eclipse expedition, to determine whether the data favour Newtonian gravity or Einstein's General Theory of Relativity.